 Supplementing JapanesePod101 with FluentU

-What do you think about JapanesePod101?
+So now what do you think about JapanesePod101?
 This program certainly has its flaws (what doesn’t?) but it’s quite beneficial to many learners!